 Be upfront about your motives.
 Why are you asking for money?
 What will the money be used for?
 How will it make a difference?
 These questions present a wonderful opportunity to tell your friends a story about what the organization means to you.
 Did the charity help you during a time of need?
 Do you have a family member who relies on a service provided by the charity?
 What issues does the charity fight for and how does that fit in with your own values and ethics?

 Be authentic, but keep your appeal letter classy and professional.
-Leave the gimmicks, stunts and spectacle to professional comedians and seasoned marketing teams.
-You don't need to humiliate yourself, put yourself in harm's way or spark a controversy to get attention.
+Leave the gimmicks, stunts, and spectacle to professional comedians and seasoned marketing teams.
+You don't need to humiliate yourself, put yourself in harm's way, or spark controversy to get attention.
 Don't oversell yourself or make bold and unrealistic claims about what you are willing to do to raise money for a cause you feel strongly about.

-Avoid sending out a mass donation solicitation.
+Write to one person at a time.
 Invite one person at a time to support your cause instead of sending out a blanket fundraising appeal.
 Charities send out unsolicited blanket appeal letters all the time.
 That’s because they can’t possibly build one-to-one intimate relationships with each of their prospective donors.
 You, on the other hand, have the time to personalize each of your letters because, unlike the charity with 10,000 names on its mailing list, you're working on a much smaller scale.
 It's easier for you to assess whether your friends are ready and willing to give.